isa-ulisboa/msc-gis/exercises/msc-gis-ex09_ndvi.md

         - Band 8 – infrared

-## 3. Download images from Copernicus Open Access Hub
+## 3. Download images from Copernicus Data Space Ecosystem

 1. Draw with your mouse the area of interest
     - you might prefer to use as basemap the satellite imagery, to better identify the pivots' area.